cekit/cekit/docs/handbook/building/parameters.rst

 Below you can find description of the common parameters that can be added to every build command.

+``--validate``
+    Do not generate files nor execute the build but prepare image sources and check if these are valid.
+Useful when you just want to make sure that the content is buildable.

+    See ``--dry-run``.

 ``--dry-run``
-    Does not execute the actual build but let's CEKit prepare all required files to be able to build the image.
+    Do not execute the build but let's CEKit prepare all required files to be able to build the image for selected builder engine.
 This is very handy when you want manually check generated content.

+    See ``--validate``.

 ``--overrides``
     Allows to specify overrides content as a JSON formatted string, directly